alexpeattie/alexpeattie.com/src/blog/2022-01-25-establishing-minimum-guesses-wordle.md

 Note that the order of the guesses doesn't really matter -- we're principally interested in how many letters we've eliminated by our penultimate guess.

 Can we find 5 guesses which contain 18 of the letters in $\mathit{L}$?
 The problem is actually quite subtle[^nphard] (and worth going into in another post) but the short answer is that plenty of solutions exist.
-One solution would be: khoja, caved, fritz, blawn, gymps.
+One solution would be: bhang, fjord, limbo, spitz, wicky.
 We can get another by running Laurent's solver against ill Wordle:

 <video autoplay loop muted playsinline>
   <source src="/assets/images/posts/establishing-minimum-guesses-wordle/ill-example-2.mp4" type="video/mp4">